Closures, evacuations: Flood situation remains tense

 In the town of Rinteln in the district of Schaumburg, the residents of a street directly adjacent to the town wall were evacuated this morning, according to the town council.
 According to NDR, 108 residents were evacuated.
 The cellars of the buildings in the affected street were flooded.
 The fire department was on site with pumps and stacking sandbags.

-Lower Saxony's Minister President Stephan Weil (SPD) took a look at the flood situation in the state on Tuesday.
+Lower Saxony's Minister-President Stephan Weil (SPD) took a look at the flood situation in the state.
 During a visit to Northeim, where a dam had burst, he thanked the tens of thousands of helpers for their efforts over the Christmas holidays.

+The Lower Saxony State Agency for Water Management, Coastal Defence and Nature Conservation (NLWKN) expects the flood situation to remain tense in the coming days.
+"The situation is indeed very tense throughout Lower Saxony," said NLWKN Director Anne Rickmeyer.
+In many parts of the state, rising water levels are also expected in the coming days, Rickmeyer emphasized.
+"We have flood situations in the major rivers, but of course we also have many small streams swelling all over the country."

+The flood situation in North Rhine-Westphalia also remains tense.
+"We have predominantly rising or constant flood levels," said a spokesperson for the Ministry of the Environment in Düsseldorf.
+This is putting pressure on the dykes.

 Falling water levels in Rhineland-Palatinate and Hesse

-With a few exceptions, the water levels in rivers and streams in Rhineland-Palatinate and Saarland are falling - and this is likely to remain the case for the next few days.
-"The trend is downwards", said a spokesperson for the flood reporting service in Mainz.
+The water levels on rivers and streams in Rhineland-Palatinate and Saarland, on the other hand, are falling with a few exceptions - and this is likely to remain the case for the next few days.
+"The trend is downwards," said a spokesperson for the flood reporting service in Mainz.
 There could possibly be an increase again in the new year.
 "But that's still a long way off," he said.
 The German Weather Service was also not expecting large amounts of rain over the next few days.
-According to the flood forecasting center, the highest levels on the Upper Rhine were already reached on Tuesday, while the highest levels on the Middle Rhine were expected during the course of Tuesday, after which the water should recede here as well.
+According to the flood forecasting center, the highest levels had already been reached on the Upper Rhine, while the highest levels were expected on the Middle Rhine during the course of the day, after which the water should recede here too.

 The flood situation is also tending to ease in Bavaria and Hesse.
-The Hessian State Agency for Nature Conservation, Environment and Geology (HLNUG) announced on Tuesday that, according to the forecasts, the maximum levels had largely been reached or had already passed at the gauging stations relevant to the federal state.
+The Hessian State Agency for Nature Conservation, Environment and Geology (HLNUG) announced that, according to the forecasts, the maximum levels had largely been reached or had already passed at the water gauges relevant to the federal state.
 Only the Main is still expected to peak, but according to current calculations, this will happen at most in the area of reporting level 1.

 Storm warnings lifted

-Nevertheless, after days of continuous rain, the DWD has lifted all of its storm warnings that were temporarily in place for several federal states.
+Nevertheless, after days of continuous rain, the DWD has lifted all of its severe weather warnings that were temporarily in place for several federal states.
 The rain had subsided or lost intensity, the DWD announced in Offenbach at midday.
 "No heavy precipitation is expected for the time being."

 wettergefahren.de Cross-state flood portal